mkuklik/go-api-client-best-practice/README.md

 When asked to integrate with API
 - Read documentation of the endpoint; talk about division between services; possible errors;
-- Start building it step by step using tests for
+- Start building it step by step using tests along the way.
+Make sure every step is working and build on top of it
 - Create a new project and a folder for your restful api client
 - Create main file and start with tests
-- Clinet/Service, Service Interface and implementation
+- Client/Service pattern, Service Interface and implementation
 - Context in every service method to cancel any calls
 - options object pagination
 - Request generator which populates headers related to authentication, accepted content, etc; as well as contruct parameters in the path based on passed options